bazel-contrib/rules_perl/README.md

 Once the `cpan` module extension is defined, dependencies will be available through the name given to the module.
 Using the example in the steps above, dependencies can be accessed through `@cpan//...`. (e.g. `@cpan//:DateTime`).

+Note that `xs` dependencies are currently not supported by the `cpan` extension module.

 ### Simple Pure Perl Example

 Downloaded and unpacked: [Test::Mock::Simple](https://metacpan.org/pod/Test::Mock::Simple)